 Please call the main office to schedule your birthday party at Wings & Waves or the Museums.
 503-434-4185

 Do you offer a campus pass?

 The Waterpark is also an experience that takes some time and a lot of energy.
-Depending upon the number of times that a person decides to ride the slides each trip is up 6 flights of stairs to the top of the slides, and while carrying a floaty tube it can be tiring after a few hours.
+Slides: Each trip to the slide start house (inside the 747 on the roof) is up 6 flights of stairs, while carrying a floaty tube.
+Depending upon the number of times that a person decides to ride the slides, it can be tiring after a few hours.
 That doesn’t include all the pools, the Wave Pool and a visit to the Hands-On-Science center to finish out a full day of fun.

 Can we bring in outside food?